-To create a topic and write data to it
+Creating a topic and writing data to it

-1. In the following export command, replace my-endpoint with the bootstrap-server string you that you saved after you created the cluster.
+In the following export command, replace my-endpoint with the bootstrap-server string you that you saved after you created the cluster.
 Then, go to the kafka\2.12-2.8.1/bin directory on the client machine and run the export command.